Professional Development and Student event statuses are in flux as we respond to the guidance of health officials. View our event updates here.

 It is the responsibility of all Candidate and Member schools to represent their membership and accreditation status accurately in accordance with this policy.

-Candidate schools may use the logo but they must state that they are working to achieve accreditation by a certain date.
+Candidate schools may use 'CAIS Candidate Member School' logo found in CAIS Connect and they must state that they are working to achieve accreditation by a certain date.

 If a Member school is given Conditional Accreditation, the school may use CAIS’ logo.